spacemeshos/testnet-guide/main.md

 **Don't like to read?** Watch the [Testnet Video Guide](#) instead.

+> This guide covers what we call `Spacemesh 0.1`.
+Spacemesh 0.1 is the first and current release of the Spacemesh software platform.
+Spacemesh 0.1 is what we currently test in an open testnet environment.
+We will update this guide to reflect new features of future Spacemesh software releases.

 ---

 ## What is Spacemesh?
 Spacemesh is a programmable cryptocurrency open-source platform powered by a novel proof-of-space-time (PoST) consensus protocol.
 Spacemesh does not use proof-of-stake or proof-of-work (PoW) protocols, thus it avoids some of their inherent issues, such as massive energy waste, mining pooling and centralization.

 ## What does Spacemesh try to achieve?
 Spacemesh is designed to achieve three main objectives:
-1. Create and maintain the ledger for the `Spacemesh Coin` - a fair cryptocurrency that will become a global means of payment.
+1. Create and maintain the ledger for the Smesh.
+Smesh is a fair, a-political cryptocurrency that will become a global means of payment.
-2. Ensure fair distribution of the Spacemesh Coin cryptocurrency.
+2. Ensure fair distribution of Smesh.
 3. Establish a global programmable infrastructure for tokenized apps, communities and economies.

 ## What problems does Spacemesh plan to solve and how?

 ### Mining cryptocurrency today can only be done by a select few.
-We aim to create a world in which any interested party can mine Spacemesh cryptocurrency, which will naturally be followed by a fair distribution of coin (i.e., `The People's Coin`).
+We aim to create a world in which any interested party can mine Spacemesh cryptocurrency, which will naturally be followed by a fair distribution of the currency (i.e., `The People's Coin`).

 ### Energy consumption due to PoW chains is skyrocketing.
 Spacemesh has improved upon PoW by creating a consensus protocol that consumes significantly less energy (i.e., `A Better Bitcoin`).